TrEE-TIMC/compbio/joinus.md

 investigate phylogenomics  approaches  and dimensionality  reduction methods to  tackle  the  problem  of  the  emergence  and  evolution  of enzyme functions.
-Informat inqueries are welcome, and you can also directly apply here: https://bit.ly/3AKOKi8.
+Informat inqueries are welcome, and you can also directly apply [here.] (https://bit.ly/3AKOKi8).